Tehnari/docker-mariadb-vle/README.md

 > Licensed under MIT License - see [LICENSE](LICENSE) for details

 A complete MariaDB setup with automated daily backups using `mariadb-backup`, compression, and systemd service management.
-Crossplatform cases can also be used carefully (e.g. with the use of the scp command).
+Crossplatform cases can also be used, BUT carefully (e.g. with the use of the scp command).

 ## Features